yevhen/Nake/README.md

 }
 ```

-Now if you run Nake with `-T` switch you should see the following output:
+Now if you again run Nake with the *-T* switch you should see the following output:

 	C:\Demo>Nake -T